NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Related Work

-The above platforms are only limited to the research in the virtual environment, and do not configure a physical robot to study the transfer from the simulation to the real.
 RoboTHOR\cite{Deitke2020RoboTHORAO} configures a LoCoBot\cite{Murali2019PyRobotAO} robot on the basis of AI2-THOR to facilitate the transfer of visual perception and navigation algorithms trained in the simulation environment to the real robot tasks.
-Sim2Real Challenge\cite{igibsonchallenge2020} held on the 2020 CVPR uses iGibson simulator and LoCoBot robot to study how visual navigation algorithms can be more efficiently transferred from the simulation to the real environment.
-In addition, DeepRacer\cite{Balaji2020DeepRacerAR} and Duckietown\cite{Paull2017DuckietownAO} provide an open-source low-cost standardized hardware platforms.
+Sim2Real Challenge\cite{igibsonchallenge2020} held {at} the 2020 CVPR uses {the} iGibson simulator and LoCoBot robot to study how visual navigation algorithms can be more efficiently transferred from the simulation to the real environment.
+In addition, DeepRacer\cite{Balaji2020DeepRacerAR} and Duckietown\cite{Paull2017DuckietownAO} provide an open-source low-cost standardized hardware platform.
 Combining with the tracking navigation task, they are used to study the impact of the transfer of visual perception and dynamics from the simulation to the real environment.
-Similar to these works, our platform also provides a visual sensor and dynamic parameter interface for studying reality gap through joint perception and dynamics.
+Similar to these works, our platform also provides a visual sensor and dynamic parameter interface for studying reality gaps through joint perception and dynamics.
 Compared with the maximum moving speed limit of $0.5 m/s$ for most indoor mobile robots\cite{Murali2019PyRobotAO}\cite{Shah2022GNMAG}, we provide a wider speed interval to study the sim2real gap caused by different execution speeds.